Sometimes I wish I didn’t know the things I know (see references listed at the bottom of this article).

 And I feel bad about this.
 I am not the kind of person who believes in ditching their community, in leaving them in a time of disaster that was anticipated and could have been prepared for.
 But there’s only so much of a solo effort one can do before you actually have to focus on yourself and earning your living and all that, and stop getting all stressed out about things that you can’t seem to influence.

-So I at least want to leave you with some information.
-I don’t want you all to starve out here, and maybe some day someone will start to take this seriously.
-So here are some things that I think are important to know for you to make your own personal plan.
+So here are a few things that I think are important to know for you to make your own personal plan.
 And, at the bottom of this post are links to the articles I have written and the various media interviews I have done trying to get someone, anyone, in our village to get off their butts and actually do something useful about this.

 1. You should have a plan for both types of events.
 One is our own earthquake (very strong and damaging, lots of buildings down, trees across the road, many people badly injured) followed by a major tsunami about 15 minutes later.
 The other is a tsunami from elsewhere, in which case we would presumably have several hours warning* and the roads would actually be driveable.